aflin/rampart_docs/source/rampart-lmdb.rst

     may be recreated calling ``openDb(dbname, true)`` again.

 Note:
-    Dropping the default database will delete the its contents, however it will not be removed and the named database metadata will remain.
+    Dropping the default database will delete its contents, however it will not be removed and the named database metadata will remain.